ciarandg/portfolio/content/_index.md

-Since graduating from the University of British Columbia (BMUS 2017-2021, minor in Applied Music Technology), I have worked to hone my abilities as a developer.
-In particular, I have a strong interest in NixOS, functional programming, DevOps and GitOps.
+Since graduating from the University of British Columbia (BMUS 2017-2021, minor in Applied Music Technology), I have worked to hone my abilities as a developer, in both professional and personal capacities.
+In particular, I have a strong interest in NixOS, functional programming, and declarative infrastructure management.

 ## Skills
 ### Preferred Languages